 - Data exchanges for securely sharing data among authorized users

 Benefit 1: No operational overhead

-Snowflake Data Cloud is a SaaS cloud-based solution so there are no upfront costs such as expensive hardware.
+Snowflake Data Cloud is a SaaS cloud-based solution with no upfront costs like expensive hardware.
 There is no software to install, configure, or manage.
-There are also no maintenance costs for servicing and upgrading the hardware, that is all handled by Snowflake.
+There are also no maintenance costs for servicing and upgrading the hardware; Snowflake handles that.

 In contrast, on-premises data platforms have high upfront costs as the hardware must be purchased and housed somewhere.
 Organizations are then responsible for any and all ongoing maintenance and replacement of this hardware, including reserving dedicated office space, hiring trained staff, and expending high energy costs to keep the equipment cool and running smoothly.

-Since it is difficult to predict how much or how little storage you may need, companies with on-prem solutions often overpay for storage that they never use.
-Overtime, this can add up to significant capital expenditures.
+Since it is difficult to predict how much or how little storage you may need, companies with on-prem solutions often overpay for storage they never use.
+Over time, this can add up to significant capital expenditures.

 On-prem solutions also carry some added security risks as it creates a single point of attack.